 tool property

 A run object SHALL contain a property named tool whose value is a tool object (§3.17) that describes the analysis tool that was run.

+language

+A run object MAY contain a property named language whose value is a string specifying the language of the localizable strings (§3.5.2) in theRun (except for localizable strings that occur within theRun.translations (§3.14.9)), in the format specified by [RFC5646].
+If this property is absent, it SHALL default to "en-US".

+EXAMPLE 1: The language is region-neutral English:

+"language": "en"

+EXAMPLE 2: The language is French as spoken in France:

+"language": "fr-FR"

+taxonomies property

+A run object MAY contain a property named taxonomies whose value is an array of zero or more unique (§3.7.2) toolComponent objects (§3.18) each of which represents a standard taxonomy (see §3.18.2), that is, a classification of results into a set of categories that is not specific to a particular analysis tool.

+NOTE: Analysis tools can define their own custom taxonomies; see §3.18.20.

+translations property

+A run object MAY contain a property named translations whose value is an array of zero or more unique (§3.7.2) toolComponent objects (§3.18) each of which represents a translation (see §3.18.3) of the localizable properties (§3.5.2) of some other component into another language.

+policies property

+A run object MAY contain a property named policies whose value is an array of zero or more unique (§3.7.2) toolComponent objects (§3.18) each of which represents a view of the results other than the one defined by the theTool.driver (§3.17.2) or one of theTool.extensions (§3.17.3).

 invocations property

 A run object MAY contain a property named invocations whose value is an array of zero or more invocation objects (§3.19) that describe the invocation of the analysis tool that was run.

-If invocations is absent, it SHALL default to an empty array.

 Normally, an analysis tool runs as a single process, and the invocations array requires only one element.
 The invocations property is defined as an array, rather than as a single invocation object, to accommodate tools which execute a sequence of programs to produce results.
 For example, a tool might run one program to determine the set of artifacts to analyze and another program to analyze those artifacts.

 The elements of the invocations array SHOULD, as far as possible, be arranged in chronological order according to the start time of each process.
 If some of the processes run in parallel, this might not be possible.